Introducing SQL Server Big Data Clusters

 Applies to: SQL Server 2019 (15.x)

-Starting with SQL Server 2019 (15.x), SQL Server Big Data Clusters allow you to deploy scalable clusters of SQL Server, Spark, and HDFS containers running on Kubernetes.
+In SQL Server 2019 (15.x), SQL Server Big Data Clusters allow you to deploy scalable clusters of SQL Server, Spark, and HDFS containers running on Kubernetes.
 These components are running side by side to enable you to read, write, and process big data from Transact-SQL or Spark, allowing you to easily combine and analyze your high-value relational data with high-volume big data.

 - First, see Get started with SQL Server Big Data Clusters